amohoste/Android-Restaurant-Ordering-App/README.md

 # Restaurant Ordering App (Android)
-Project for the course Webdevelopment (C003779) | 2nd sem 2017 - 2018.
+Project for the course Software Engineering Lab 1 (C003780) | 2nd sem 2017 - 2018.
 Made during my second year of Bachelor of Science in Computer Science at Ghent University.

-Made a decentralised Chat App.

-## Implementations
+## Description
-- Linked Front End (this): Front End Version (VueJS) using Linked Data.
-Also uses Linked Data Fragments.
-- [Linked Back End](https://github.com/amohoste/Decentralised-Chat-App-Linked-BackEnd): Back End Version (NodeJS, Express) using Linked Data.
-Also uses Linked Data Fragments.
-- [Back End Rest](https://github.com/amohoste/Decentralised-Chat-App-Rest-BackEnd): Back End Version (NodeJS, Express) expecting a Rest Api as the users data storage.
+This is an android app that allows you to discover restaurants, make an order, call the waiter if you need to and pay your table bill.

-## Collaborators
+## Screenshots
-This repo was part of a group project around Linked Data.
-My other team members made a Decentralised music app, profile viewer app, calendar app and a sample Rest Api.

-Project members:
+## Project members
 - Amory Hoste
 - Arne Goeteyn
 - Dries Marzougui